connornishijima/connornishijima.github.io/emotiscope.md

 This way, they can be allocated logarithmically to represent every note of the western musical scale between A2 (110Hz) and C8 (4186Hz).
 That's the upper 64 keys of a grand piano!

 I used the Goertzel algorithm to quickly calculate each bin sequentially.
-This allows me to set custom window lengths for every bin to best balance them betweem time and frequency resolution.
+This allows me to set custom window lengths (block sizes) for every bin to best balance them betweem time and frequency resolution.

 ```c
 float calculate_magnitude_of_bin(uint16_t bin_number) {